-The East Central Iowa Workforce Development Board (ECIWDB) will use a competitive process for the selection of service providers and the one-stop operator.
-This process is designed to support continuous improvement through the evaluation of performance and re-competition of service providers and one-stop operators will be conducted, at a minimum, every four years.
-Competition is intended to promote the efficiency and effectiveness of one-stop operators by providing a mechanism for the ECIWDB to regularly examine performance and costs against original expectations.
-In the procurement of the One-Stop Operator and Service Provider(s), the ECIWDB will use the following methods through a competitive process:
+The Central Iowa Workforce Development Board (CIWDB) will use a competitive process for the selection of service providers and the one-stop operator and to support continuous improvement through the evaluation of their performance and the re-competition of the service providers and one-stop operator every four years.

+Competition is intended to promote the efficiency and effectiveness of the service providers and one-stop operator by providing a mechanism for the CIWDB to regularly examine performance and costs against original expectations.

+In the procurement of the One-Stop Operator and Service Providers, the CIWDB will use the following methods through a competitive process:

-- 1. Sealed Bids, (formal advertising), such as an invitation for bids (IFB) - 2.
-Competitive Proposals, such as a request for proposals (RFP)
+1. Sealed Bids, (formal advertising), such as an invitation for bids (IFB)

+2. Competitive Proposals, such as a request for proposals (RFP)